 Skeleton annotation

-In cases where you need to annotate a skeleton for Pose estimation tasks, you can automate the linking of objects by creating a Keypoint annotation flow.
+In cases where you need to annotate a skeleton for Pose estimation tasks, you can automate the linking of objects by creating a set of Keypoint annotation steps.
 This'll allow you to automate and significantly speed up the process of annotating skeletons (Head, Neck, Shoulders, etc.).
-You can create one manually to best suit the needs of your project and your team, or you can upload a pre-existing workflow JSON.
+You can create one manually to best suit the needs of your project and your team, or you can upload a pre-existing JSON with your annotation steps.
 Learn more.

 Once you’ve made your first annotation, you can then autotrack the skeleton across a number of images in your project.
 Learn more.

-In the editor, click Start workflow from the left panel, or press . on the keyboard.
+In the editor, click Start steps from the left panel, or press . on the keyboard.

-After starting the workflow, you'll see the name of the first step above your cursor.
+After starting the process, you'll see the name of the first step above your cursor.
 If you had selected an attribute for the step, you'll see the attribute’s name under the step name.

 Begin your annotation.
-After each annotation is made, the workflow will automatically move on to the next step, and that step’s annotation tool will be selected and ready to use.
+After each annotation is made, the set will automatically move on to the next step, and that step’s annotation tool will be selected and ready to use.

 image skeleton annotation